 Image credit: Jilbert Ebrahimi, Unsplash.

-The daughter of a newspaper columnist, Elisa grew up a ward of the grammar police.
+The daughter of a newspaper columnist, Elisa Silverman grew up a ward of the grammar police.
 She's appreciated the power of words to inspire, motivate, and connect people ever since.
 Elisa has been a content writer for nearly eight years and has a professional background in law and technology.

 Elisa holds a bachelor’s degree in Philosophy from Brandeis University and a Juris Doctorate from Emory University School of Law.
+Check her out on LinkedIn.

 Disaster has struck.
 Have you minimized your risk of having your claim denied or reduced?